aishat-liasu/aishat-liasu.github.io/README.md

 ![A Screenshot of the desktop view of my portfolio](https://github.com/aishat-liasu/aishat-liasu.github.io/blob/main/src/images/portfolio-desktop-view.png)

 ### Hello There!
 This repo hosts the codebase for my website.
-The website was built using Gatsby and pure CSS.
+The website was built using Gatsby and CSS.
 I am still working on it.
-Hopefully should be done by mid August.
+Hopefully should be done by September.

 Check out the live website [here](aishat-liasu.github.io).